 Often, the problems that communities face are knotty, personal ones – issues that don’t lend themselves to efficient solutions or communal models that prize frictionlessness or corporate oversight.
 Nonetheless, it isn’t so wild to dream of a society where innovation consistently enhances civic life; where a more efficient government can provide some security for risk-takers of any age; where humanistic pursuit is a valued guiding perspective, not just content for a new platform.
 The real utopia is one that embraces the innovations of imaginative companies such as Google without forsaking all that came before, or assuming that newer is necessarily better.

-And utopia should be a place big enough to include everyone still outside the walls, and all the towns that they come from.Make a donation
+And utopia should be a place big enough to include everyone still outside the walls, and all the towns that they come from.Support Aeon: make a one-off donation